Drug crimes lawyer in Platte County, MO.

 - 20mg or more of fentanyl

-Drug Crimes Lawyer in Platte County, MO: Building a Strong Defense for Your Case
+Drug Crimes Lawyer in Platte County, MO: Strategically Defending Your Case

-Being charged with a drug crime in Platte County, MO can feel overwhelming, but you don’t have to face it alone.
-Call the knowledgeable attorneys at Combs Waterkotte right away at (314) 900-HELP or reach out online for a review of your case.
+If you’ve been charged with any of the above drug crimes in Platte County, MO, you need to speak with a knowledgeable lawyer as soon as possible.
+Give a drug crimes lawyer at Combs Waterkotte a call right away at (314) 900-HELP or reach out online to discuss the specifics of your case.

 Drug crime penalties in Platte County, MO are severe, but we know how to scrutinize every detail of your case to uncover weaknesses in the prosecution’s arguments.
 While every case is different, here’s how our drug crimes attorneys can help build a strategic defense: